More photos here

 Sunday 12th July

-Getting to Gatwick was no problem, except sitting next to two girls talking loudly so like the intensely annoying woman in W1A, with friends called, like, Zack Will and Ollie and all living in, like, Dalston.
+Getting to Gatwick was no problem, except sitting next to two girls talking loudly so like the intensely annoying woman in W1A, with friends called, like, Zack, Will and Ollie and all living in, like, Dalston.
 There was a huge easyJet bag drop queue which we got to gratefully skip as our flight was only about an hour away.
-Our wanting two cheese rolls exceeded the on board supply by 100%, and the aircraft had two more trips to do.
-Having learnt last year I went to buy our bus tickets from the car park window at Verona airport.
+Our wanting two cheese rolls exceeded the onboard supply by 100%, and the aircraft had two more trips to do.
+Having learnt my lesson last year I went to buy our bus tickets from the car park window at Verona airport.
 You can buy them on the bus but then everyone queues longer.

 It was pretty hot here, but checking into the Accademia was a breeze, due to staff efficiency and air conditioning.
-I had a short rest but Jane wanted a longer one, so I went out and had a Venchi gelato (ginger/cinnamon and coconut), photographed opera scenery in Piazza Bra and found a church which was not on my list open which had a Romanian Orthodox service going on.
+I had a short rest but Jane wanted a longer one, so I went out and had a Venchi gelato (ginger/cinnamon and coconut), photographed opera scenery in Piazza Bra and found a church which was not on my list open, with a Romanian Orthodox service going on.

 In the evening we strolled as far as Sant'Anastasia and then returned to a pizza place we'd had a good feeling about, and we were right.
 Da Mario up past the Scaliger tombs - a vast variety of tasty looking pizzas, good beer, and a crunchy side salad.
 Fresh was the word.
 Gelati after (I had pink grapefruit and almond which was, I discovered later, the same pair I had on my first evening last year) whilst watching the world go by in Piazza Bra, as the opera was starting at 9.00.